Poorly chosen Java HotSpot Garbage Collection Flags and how to fix them!

 I think it’s fantastic that we have a technology that is so configurable, so flexible.
 But this flexibility is a double edged sword and one shouldn’t just jump blindly into using all of that configurability.
 One thing I do know is that your applications performance does depend on how it’s configured.
 Messing up on even one flag can have a detrimental effect on the performance of your application and getting it wrong is far easier than getting it right.
 And quite often, the JVM does get it right, right out of the box.

-Kirk (Chief Scientist) and the jClarity Team!
+Kirk (CTO) and the jClarity Team!